alxyok/kosmoss/README.md

 # kosmoss

+application optimization vs low-level optimization Deep Learning only.

+The plan.
+All of the material is based on the work of AI4sim team on a real-world use-case for ECMWF.

+This is just an introduction, not a comprehensive, in-depth, hands-on material.
+Nothing optimized in low-level

 This bootcamp was designed as. it contains assets
 This material is an introduction to scaling
 This bootcamp was delivered after a sprint of day-and-night work.

+A few good-old ML-related resources:
+* XGboost and Rapids.ai for GPU-accelerated  https://rapids.ai/xgboost.html